stevenong99/Chat-Resume/res/cv.md

 ## Programming language proficiency:
 - He is highly proficient in Python.
-- He is versed in Java as that was my first programming language.
+- He is versed in Java as that was his first programming language.
 - He is versed in SQL as He need to use it for data engineering tasks.
 - He is a beginner to all thing frontend, such as HTML, CSS, JavaScript.